JD/MA Program in Women, Gender, and Sexuality Studies

 How Long Does It Take to Earn a JD/MA in WGSS?

 The JD/MA takes four years to complete; this is one year less than if both degrees were completed separately.
 Students must comply with the admission requirements for both degree programs.
-The equivalent of five semesters (earning 86 credits, 9 of which may be completed in WGSS) are spent at the Law School, and three semesters (earning 32 credits, 9 of which may be completed in Law) are spend in the Department of WGSS in Arts & Sciences.
+The equivalent of five semesters (earning 86 credits, 9 of which may be completed in WGSS) are spent at the Law School, and three semesters (earning 32 credits, 9 of which may be completed in Law) are spent in the Department of WGSS in Arts & Sciences.
 Students who start in the Law School are welcome to apply to the joint program during their first year and, if accepted, to begin the joint program during their second year of school.

 Who Should I Contact for Additional Information?